michaeljhkim/PT-ImGen/README.md

 # Ray-Trace-Image-Generator

-C++-based path-tracing algorithm for producing low resolution images (any higher and generation time becomes unreasonable).
+C++-based path-tracing algorithm for producing standard resolution images.

+- CPU only for highest accuracy
+- Multi-threaded due to large amount of computations.